meawoppl/abreast/README.md

 A first effort toward the reproduction of work done here: http://earlybreast.becklab.org/images

 Needs:
- * Validation of the segmentation wrt. to those avaialable online
+ * Validation of the segmentation wrt. to those available online
  * Other patch metric computations (easy)
  * ML downstream processing